larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 in the process of doing something.
-This this arm you see here and you'll see it in several of these other clips is is referred to as the AM
+This this arm you see here and you'll see it in several of these other clips is is referred to as the AMF arm &mdash;
-Farm American Machine and Foundry.
+American Machine and Foundry.
 (6:12)
 Foundry arm and this.
 This was a a factory arm designed for